Killmore062477/Tichau-FileConverter/Home.md

 **File Converter** is a very simple tool which allows you to convert one or several file(s) from one format to another using the context menu in windows explorer.

-This application is under GPL version 3 licence.
-For more informations check the LICENSE file in your installation folder or the [gnu website](http://www.gnu.org/licenses/gpl.html).

 ## Documentation

 [[Supported file formats|Supported file formats]]